 However, I must remember that this verse isn’t an isolated quote; it exists in a context that takes it out of the realm of pat answers and makes it very practical.

-“I rejoice greatly in the Lord that at last you have renewed your concern for me.
+“I rejoice greatly in the Master that at last you have renewed your concern for me.
 Indeed, you have been concerned, but you had no opportunity to show it.
 I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do everything through him who gives me strength.

 “Yet it was good of you to share in my troubles.
 Moreover, as you Philippians know, in the early days of your acquaintance with the gospel, when I set out from Macedonia, not one church shared with me in the matter of giving and receiving, except you only; for even when I was in Thessalonica, you sent me aid again and again when I was in need.
 Not that I am looking for a gift, but I am looking for what may be credited to your account.
 I have received full payment and even more; I am amply supplied, now that I have received from Epaphroditus the gifts you sent.
 They are a fragrant offering, an acceptable sacrifice, pleasing to God.
-And my God will meet all your needs according to his glorious riches in Christ Jesus” (Philippians 4:10-19).
+And my God will meet all your needs according to his glorious riches in Messiah Yeshua” (Philippians 4:10-19).

-Before God promises to meet our needs, He asks us to follow His principles for sound financial management.
-Simply, are you giving back the first fruits of all that you have to Him?
-Scripture supports giving the first 10% to God and then giving further offerings of all that we have.
-In addition, we are to be hospitable and to help the poor, the widows, and the orphans.
-(Read Deuteronomy 28 and Malachi 3:8-12.)
+First, are you giving back the first fruits of all that you have to Him?
+Scripture supports giving the first 10% of all that we have to God.
+In addition to caring for those who teach us in the Word (1 Timothy 5:17-18, 1 Corinthians 9:1-14) and providing a way for us to celebrate His appointed feast times (Leviticus 23, Deuteronomy 12), His plan is for us to be hospitable and to help the poor, the widows, and the orphans.
+(Read Deuteronomy 15:7-11 and Malachi 3:8-12.)

 Secondly, do you spend your money on your “lusts”?
-James 4:1-3 says that we can ask the Lord for anything we need, but it warns us not to ask “amiss,” that we may “consume it on our lusts.”
-If you sincerely ask the Lord to give you wisdom in your spending, being willing to confess any areas of sin that He reveals to you, He will surely answer.
+James 4:1-3 says that we can ask the Father for anything we need, but it warns us not to ask “amiss,” that we may “consume it on our lusts.”
+If you sincerely ask the Father to give you wisdom in your spending, being willing to confess any areas of sin that He reveals to you, He will surely answer.

 - You may want to download some helpful financial forms from Mom’s Tool Belt.